Study after study has shown that people fear vision loss more than they fear cancer, stroke, heart disease and other serious ailments.

 But while most adults assume they're well versed in vision facts, few actually are.
 And that lack of knowledge only increases their risk.

-You might be surprised by these findings from an online survey of 3,512 American adults conducted by The Harris Poll for the American Academy of Ophthalmology in 2019.
+You might be surprised by these findings from an online survey of 3,512 American adults conducted by The Harris Poll for the American Academy of Ophthalmology.

 What you don't know about eye health could harm you